julienherrero/awesome-list/README.md

 - [jwstegemann/fritz2](https://github.com/jwstegemann/fritz2) - Easily build reactive web-apps in Kotlin based on flows and coroutines.
 - [kaleidot725/ScrcpyHub](https://github.com/kaleidot725/ScrcpyHub) - ScrcpyHub is a GUI application to use scrcpy. scrcpy is a tool to mirror the android screen.
 (Scrcpy GUI)
 - [karmarama/nearbyPong](https://github.com/karmarama/nearbyPong) - Android game which uses Nearby API to play remotely with other player with no connection
+- [kaszabimre/EAPlayers](https://github.com/kaszabimre/EAPlayers) - EAPlayers is a Kotlin Multiplatform project utilizing Compose Multiplatform to deliver a native app experience for Android, iOS, and desktop.
 - [kevincianfarini/cardiologist](https://github.com/kevincianfarini/cardiologist) - Build job schedules with kotlinx-datetime and kotlinx-coroutines
 - [khushpanchal/EventKT](https://github.com/khushpanchal/EventKT) - 🚀 EventKT is an Android tracking library that efficiently group events and implements disk caching to safeguard against crashes, providing insightful analytics for app performance and user behaviour. 🚀
 - [kirmanak/Mealient](https://github.com/kirmanak/Mealient) - An Android client for a self-hosted recipe manager Mealie.